maab-osman/W1-Model-and-view/README.md

 # W1-Model-and-view
-The first week's homework that includes excercises 1-5.
+The seconds week's homework that includes excercises 1-5.